Garlic

 Types and Varieties

-There are two types of garlic.
+There are two main types of garlic.
 Hardneck (or topset) garlic produces false flower stalks called scapes, which are also edible.
 It typically has about a half dozen cloves per bulb.
 Softneck garlic typically has more than twice as many cloves and generally has a longer storage life than hardneck varieties.
 Softneck garlic dominates commodity production, but many growers in New England prefer hardneck types for retail sales due to their flavor and appearance.
 Hardneck varieties often have a reddish-purple clove covering versus the white color common in softneck types.
+Elephant, or great headed garlic (A. ampeloprasum) is grown like other garlic but has a milder flavor and is not widely grown in New England.

 After centuries of cultivation, garlic has lost the ability to produce seeds.
 Therefore, it is vegetatively propagated by saving bulbs and planting individual cloves from which new bulbs form.
 The small bulbils produced on hardneck scapes can be used for propagation, but it takes several years of planting and selection to achieve marketable size bulbs.

 Although many different variety names are used in garlic commerce, recent genetic research suggests there are only about 10 major varieties of garlic.
 These express different characteristics from one location to another, complicating variety identification.
 Since there is no standardization of varieties, as with potatoes, one must take garlic variety names with a grain of salt.
-It's a good idea to start out with several different varieties produced in your area, selecting and saving those that perform best.
+As with other vegetatively propagated crop plants, diseases and mites can be carried over from one generation to the next.
+It's a good idea to start out with several different varieties and/or seed-sources produced by reputable producers in your area, selecting and saving seed from varieties and individual plants that perform best and appear to be free of pests.

 Soil Fertility

 A well-drained soil with good tilth and plenty of organic matter is ideal for garlic.
 Garlic has a shallow root system; excess moisture, compaction, or droughty conditions will reduce yields.
-The optimum soil pH is between 6 and 7.
+The optimum soil pH is between 6 and 6.8.
 Since garlic commences growth very early in the season, it is important to have soil nutrients available at that time.
 The table below gives timing guidelines for use of quick-release sources, particularly for nitrogen.
 Adjust timing if using a slower release material.
-Since garlic has such an early start, avoid fields that are slow to drain in the spring
+Since garlic has such an early start, avoid fields that are slow to drain in the spring.
+Sidedressing with 20-40 pounds of N every 3 weeks until 4-6 weeks before harvest will produce optimal yields.

 PLANT NUTRIENT RECOMMENDATION ACCORDING TO SOIL TEST RESULTS FOR GARLIC